Read about the History of Our Great Emblem | IAI Past Presidents | Locations of Past Annual Conferences

 In 1973, after a three year study, the Association adopted the far-reaching standard that "No valid basis exists to require a predetermined number of characteristics to exist between two fingerprint impressions in order to establish positive identity."

 In 1977 the IAI established its first certification program, the Latent Print Certification Program, a rigorous testing process validating one's expertise in the science of fingerprints.
 By 1990, the Crime Scene Certification Program was functioning with a comprehensive testing process for three levels of certification.
-The IAI now has seven Certification Programs including Forensic Art, Footwear and Tiretrack Analysis, Bloodstain Pattern Analysis, Forensic Photography/Imaging, Tenprint Fingerprint Certification, and Latent Print.
+The IAI now has eight Certification Programs including Crime Scene, Forensic Art, Footwear and Tiretrack Analysis, Bloodstain Pattern Analysis, Forensic Photography/Imaging, Tenprint Fingerprint Certification, Latent Print and Forensic Video.

 The IAI first published a periodical in 1916 titled,The International Identification Outlook, which was discontinued after a year because of a lack of funds.
 The Association's second periodical,Sparks from the Anvil, was published from 1933 to 1937.
 From 1940 to 1950 the IAI's publication, IAI Monthly Newsletter, was simply mimeographed sheets.
 In 1951 a magazine format was developed and Identification News was published until 1987.
 A special Publication Committee was appointed in 1986 and, following the committee's recommendations, the Journal of Forensic Identification, a peer reviewed journal with original technical articles and case reports, was initiated in 1988 and continues to the present.
 Identification News was re-started in 2008 to focus on Association news.